Black Bean Soup

 Instructions

-- Char the corn over gas burner or grill and cut from cob.
+- While the soup simmers, char the corn over a gas burner or grill, then cut the kernels from the cob.

 Notes

 - Canned black beans: Use 3 (15 oz) cans of black beans instead of dried.
-Be sure to drain and rinse them, and reduce the water in the recipe slightly.
+Drain and rinse well, and reduce the water slightly.

 - Vegetarian: swap chicken base for vegetable broth or Vegetarian No Chicken Base